Aps Careers | Physicist Profile

 After finishing her undergraduate degree, Christina worked in server development at Dell Computer Corporation for three years and then went on to accept a position in the biomedical engineering field.

 At this point in her career, Christina realized that she wanted to use her science background to make a contribution to the medical field and work in patient care.
-She pursued graduate school in Medical Physics, a field that combined her love for modern medicine, math, and physics.
+She pursued graduate school to study medical physics, a field that combined her love for modern medicine, math, and physics.

 Christina works as a medical physicist for the Department of Veteran Affairs (VA) in Louisiana, where she is responsible for quality assurance of radiation treatments for cancer patients.